 The city of Ketchikan has a lot of lodging options, but if you want to stay directly on or near Creek Street, there are only a few establishments available.
 Finding the perfect place depends on your priorities and budget.
 Here are a few options to consider:

-- Cape Fox Lodge: Located just off creek street, the Cape Fox Lodge is tucked into the hillside on the edge of the Tongass National Forest, among broad stands of spruce, hemlock, and cedar.
+Located just off creek street, the Cape Fox Lodge is tucked into the hillside on the edge of the Tongass National Forest, among broad stands of spruce, hemlock, and cedar.
 Its breathtaking views of Ketchikan draw visitors from all over the country, who enjoy luxurious accommodations and first-class creative cuisine.
-A sophisticated retreat for adventurers and who like to toss a pinky out.
+A sophisticated retreat for adventurers and who like to toss out a pinky.
 Make sure to take the tram down!
 Phone: 907-225-8001

 Creek Street Restaurants